Reaching In / Reaching Out

 Reaching In / Reaching Out is an extended story told through music, spoken-word poetry, and visual art of a protagonist's journey from struggles of isolation, low self-worth, social anxiety, addiction, and loss, to finding peace, acceptance, belonging, and a sense of community.
 This multi-movement suite is composed and performed in a classical-jazz fusion style.
 Using powerful musical expression and recurring motivic gestures the work conveys deep emotions and extra-musical meaning.
 Supplemented by poetry, the instrumental music itself and the painting of Reaching In guides us through a narrative of overcoming personal challenges to offer an uncertain, yet hopeful future.

-Reaching In album was released in on June 23, 2023.
+Reaching In album was released on June 23, 2023.
+Reaching Out album official release date is May 24, 2024.

 Please listen to an interview with James about the big picture ideas in the Reaching In / Reaching Out project on the Paradigms Podcast with host Baruch.